LogOg/WMS/Home.md

 * overreceive_percentage - this is the percentage over what was ordered on the PO that the WH is allowed to receive and will round down.
 E.g. if set to 10% and order 100 then can receive 110 if the supplier over delivers.
 If order 1 then rounds down to 1 and can only receive 1.
 This overrides setting made at global level and Organisation level.

+### Items
+This is product without size or colour, i.e. Asics Gel or Iphone 5 - barcode/s lives at this level (parent of Item Line).
+Table - **items**
+* item_id
+* item_name
+* item_description
+* active    - to permanenly inactivate an item line, all item_variation and supplier_item_variation children are inactive when parent item set inactive
+* published    - to temporarily disable an item line, all item_variation and supplier_item_variation children are temporarily disabled when parent item set disabled
+* min_days_to_expire_receive    - less than this number of day till expiry (i.e. 180 days) and the system will not allow receiving.
+Also if populated will require entering the expiry date at receiving and will then track that in WH.
+Will not allow co-locating same supplier_variation item in WH with different expiry dates (for his to work putaway will need to direct same supplier_variation item with same expiry date to location where there is space and where there is already that item for the same expiry date).
+This captured date will drive FEFO (first expire is first out) picking as well as tracking stock about to expire or has expired in WH.
+* min_days_to_expire_pick    - Will not allow picking stock within a certain time of expiry (i.e 10 days).
+Could also be used to trigger picking out stock past this number days to expire
+* bulky_level    - 0 is not bulky, can then have levels 1 through ? to indicate how bulky.
+A weber braai will not go through a dimensioning/weighing scanner at packing but does not need a fork lift for example.
+A double door fridge will need a special storage area and a forklift.
+These indications of the size or weight of items will be imporant in directing their flow within the WH i.t.o. storage/packing/equipment types/etc.
+* hazardous_level - 0 is not hazardous, 1 slightly hazardous (i.e. batteries may not fly), 2 properly hazardous suh as gas cylinders, pool chemicals, fire lighters etc which require special storage because are dangerous/flamable/cannot be kept near food/etc. Very important for directing storage locations, equipment types and handling for safety, spoilage of other product like food which cannot be stored near chlorine as well as delivery/transport options
+* is_parent_assortment    - this is a parent assortment item, not populated for children assortment items.
+This will drive receiving of these items in the WH
+* parent_assortment_item_id    - if is a child of a paren assortment item then populated.This will drive receiving of these items in the WH
+* high_value   - 0 is no, 1 is yes and will need toe stored in the high value cage
+* serialised    - 0 is no, 1 is yes, i.e. will require serial number capture at receiving so can track which serial nr belongs to which supplier.
+Will also need to track which serial number ships so know which serial nr customer gets so if they do a return can nesure have returned the item sold.

 ### Variations
 Table - **variations**
 * variation_id